Concerned about a student?

 Information for University of Portsmouth staff can be found on our intranet web pages.

-If you have experienced or witnessed an incident of harassment, bullying, discrimination or violence involving a University of Portsmouth student or staff member we encourage you to report this via our Speak UP process.
+If you have experienced or witnessed an incident of harassment, bullying, discrimination or violence involving a University of Portsmouth student or staff member we encourage you to report this via our Report and Support tool.
 You will have the opportunity to provide a name and contact details to get advice and support for next steps, or you can make an anonymous report if you wish.

 More on information sharing

 As part the University of Portsmouth Student Charter students are encouraged to make use of strong partnerships and support networks to achieve their personal, academic and career goals.
-As part of our distinctive Wellbeing for Learning philosophy we actively encourage students to map their support networks and to strengthen all their supportive connections.
+As part of our distinctive Learning Well philosophy we actively encourage students to map their support networks and to strengthen all their supportive connections.

 When students are receiving support at the Student Wellbeing Service, we work collaboratively with them to consider and make additional use of all relevant sources of support.
 This includes active encouragement to tell key members of their support network when they are experiencing difficulties, and to involve parents and other family members whenever relevant.
 We also proactively ask and encourage them to give their consent to share concerns with others who can contribute to keeping them safe.

 The University of Portsmouth has a longstanding practice of asking all students to provide a name and contact details for a family member or other suitable responsible person that we can contact if we have serious concerns about their welfare.
 Such concerns would include the accumulation of triggers such as non-attendance at lectures, seminars or other academic activities, a reduction in academic progress, difficulties in accommodation, deterioration of mental health, or hospital admission.